 The Garrison Volunteer Fire Company is made of up of men and women just like you — members of the community who enjoy getting together to assist with local events, help out in emergencies, and, yes, put out fires.

-We clear roads when trees or wires fall, assist with traffic accidents, find lost hikers, investigate alarms, and try to keep our community safe and operating smoothly.
+We clear roads when trees or wires fall, assist with traffic accidents (and extricate people from cars), find lost hikers, investigate alarms, and try to keep our community safe and operating smoothly.

 We are not paid, and we help keep Garrison taxes low by taking on infrequent but important jobs for which it would be much more expensive to maintain a standing force of career responders.